Neha Marda: 2015–2021: Jhalak Dikhhla Jaa and further projects

 but when she decided to quit the makers decided to pull off the plug of the show in December 2021.

 Other work

 On 1 July 2018, she founded an academy in Patna known as the Royal Opera House Academy(ROHA) that provides training in dance, drama and singing to performing arts enthusiasts.

 Neha Marda is popularly known as 'Gehna' for her role in the Balika Vadhu series.
 In an interview, Neha said, "she watched the CDs of Bandit Queen to get into the skin of her character Gehna in Balika Vadhu."

 Personal life

-On 10 February 2012, in Kolkata, she married Ayushman Agrawal, a Patna-based businessman, in an arranged marriage.
+On 10 February 2012, in Kolkata, she married Ayushman Agrawal, a Patna-based businessman, The couple have a daughter Anaya born in 2023.